After wins at the ballot, abortion rights groups want to 'put this to the people'

 That's even the case in some deeply red states like Texas, where since 2021, when a unique state law took effect, residents have been seeing the impact of a ban on most abortions after about six weeks of pregnancy.

-Romero, with the ACLU, said victories for abortion rights in Kentucky this week — and in Kansas in August — show that many Republican-leaning voters are willing to cross party lines to push back against laws they see as overly restrictive.
+Romero, with the ACLU, said recent votes for abortion rights in red states show that many Republican-leaning voters are willing to cross party lines to push back against laws they see as overly restrictive.
 He accuses Republican elected officials in many states of "pandering to the most extreme portion of their base ... that's holding Republican voters and the broader public hostage."

 "You have to leapfrog the governors, and you have the leapfrog the legislatures," Romero said.